LetsLunch/lunch/README.md

 lunch
 =====

+## Setting environment variables

+### Application side

+*Your application IDs, provided through Facebook and Google, will need to be available to the mobile application.
+This is done through angular.run.*

+* In `app/scripts/app.js`, replace the IDs in `OpenFB.init` and `push.init` with your Facebook and Google application IDs, respectively.

+### Server side

+*Server side variables are set through the shell, and accessed using process.env.VAR_NAME.*

+* *TODO*

 ### Booting up a client

-After copying the repo, you can boot up a client through a browser or emulator:
+You can boot up a client through a browser or emulator:

 * `npm i && grunt start:client` *Start up the client through a web browser*